graphql/express-graphql/README.md

 app.listen(4000);
 ```

-NOTE: Registering GraphQL on POST doesn't allow you to serve GraphiQL since this is a visual HTML tool served through the browser, hence via GET.
+NOTE: Registering GraphQL on POST doesn't allow you to serve GraphiQL since this is an interface accesible through the browser, hence via a GET request.

-If you do want to present GraphiQL when the GraphQL endpoint is loaded in a browser then all you need to do is register a GET method:
+If you do want to present the GraphiQL interface when the GraphQL endpoint is loaded in a browser then all you need to do is to register a GET method:

 ```js
 const restify = require('restify');